Marten Eikelboom

-Marten Eikelboom (born 12 October 1973 in Zwolle) is a field hockey striker from the Netherlands, who was a member of the Dutch team that won the gold medal at the 2000 Summer Olympics in Sydney.
-After the World Hockey Cup in Kuala Lumpur (2002) he retired from the national squad, but in 2004 he made a comeback, just because of the 2004 Summer Olympics in Athens, where he finished second.
+Marten Eikelboom (born on 12 October 1973, in Zwolle) is a field hockey striker from the Netherlands, who was a member of the Dutch team that won the gold medal at the 2000 Summer Olympics in Sydney.
+After the World Hockey Cup in Kuala Lumpur (2002), he retired from the national squad, but in 2004 he made a comeback, just because of the 2004 Summer Olympics in Athens, where he finished second.

-Eikelboom played 177 international matches for the Dutch, in which he scored a total number of 58 goals.
+Eikelboom played 177 international matches for the Dutch, scoring a total of 58 goals.
 He made his debut on 5 June 1994 in a friendly against New Zealand.
 In the Dutch League he played for Hattem and Amsterdam, with whom he won the title four times.